ArzDigitalLabs/reduce-precision/README.md

   postfix: string;         // The postfix string
   sign: string;            // The sign of the number (either an empty string or '-')
-  wholeNumber: string;     // The whole number part of the value
+  wholeNumber: string;     // The whole number part of the value }
-  fractionalPart: string;  // The complete fractional part of the value
-  fractionalNonZeros: string;  // The non-zero digits in the fractional part
-  fractionalZerosCount: number;  // The count of zeros in the fractional part
-  unit: string;            // The unit postfix
-}
 ```